Murine leukemia virus: Genome

 The genomes of exogenous and endogenous murine leukemia viruses have been fully sequenced.
 The viral genome is a single stranded, positive-sense RNA highly folded, molecule of around 8000 nucleotides.
 From 5' to 3' (typically displayed as "left" to "right"), the genome contains gag, pol, and env regions, coding for structural proteins, enzymes including the RNA-dependent DNA polymerase (reverse transcriptase), and coat proteins, respectively.
 In addition to these three polyproteins: Gag, Pol and Env, common to all retroviruses, MLV also produces the p50/p60 proteins issued from an alternative splicing of its genomic RNA.
-The genomic molecule contains a 5' methylated cap structure and a 3' poly-adenosine tail.

 The genome includes a conserved RNA structural element called a core encapsidation signal that directs packaging of RNA into the virion; the tertiary structure of this element has been solved using nuclear magnetic resonance spectroscopy.

 Replication cycle

-Infection begins when the surface glycoprotein (SU) on the outer part of the mature, infectious virion binds to the receptor on the surface of the new host cell.
+Infection begins when the surface glycoprotein (SU) on the outer part of the mature, infectious virion binds to a receptor on the surface of the new host cell.
+For ecotropic murine leukemia viruses, this receptor is SLC7A1.
 As a result of attachment, changes occur in Env.
 These changes lead to the release of the surface glycoprotein (SU) and the conformational rearrangement of the transmembrane protein (TM).
 As a result, the fusion of the viral membrane and the plasma membrane occurs.
 Fusion of the membranes leads to the deposition of the virion content in the cytoplasm of the cell.
 After entering the cytoplasm, viral RNA is copied into a single dsDNA molecule by reverse transcriptase.

-This DNA is somehow carried into the nucleus, where the integrase (IN) protein catalyzes its insertion into chromosomal DNA.
+Gamma retroviruses can only infect proliferating cells, but recent research shows that MLV might be an exception.
+In mitotic cells, the viral accessory protein, p12, binds to a chromatin binding sequence allowing the pre-integration complex to "hitchhike" into the nucleus by tethering to mitotic chromosomes.
+Once in the nucleus, the integrase (IN) protein catalyzes its insertion into the host cell's DNA.
 The viral DNA integrated into the host genome is called "provirus".
-It is copied and translated by normal host-cell machinery.
+It is copied and translated by normal host-cell machinery to continue the viral life cycle.
 The encoded proteins are trafficked to the plasma membrane, where they assemble into progeny virus particles.
 Immature particles are released from the cell with the help of cellular "ESCRT" machinery and then they undergo maturation as the viral protease cleaves the polyproteins.
 The particle cannot start a new infection until maturation occurs.